 The series discusses advanced concepts like trajectory generation, motion planning, dynamics, inverse and forward kinematics, spatial descriptions, force and position control, and many more.
 Unlike any other YouTube channel, the theoretical concepts explained in this series can be extremely crucial in building advance-level robots.

-20 Awesome Robotic Gadgets to Splurge On
+20 Fun Robotic Gadgets to Buy This Holiday Season

 This article probably cought your eye because you really want to build your own robot, and have no idea where to start.
 But, now you know at least where to look for all the useful information about programming, engineering and electronics involved in robotics.

 I hope that this article will guide you to the right direction and motivate you to strive hard for your ambitions in robotics.